Frequently Asked Questions

 - Contact information for your additional users

-2. You will need to provide the address and phone number for each site where you collect, retread and/or process tires.
+2. You will need to provide the address and phone number for each site where you retread and/or process tires.

 3. You will need to identify which of the following tire categories are applicable to your business:

-- Large (>700 kg)
+- Large tires (over 700 kg)

-4. If you are a Processor, you will also need to identify which of the following materials are applicable to your process:
+4. If you are a processor, you will also need to identify which of the following materials are applicable to your process:

 - Crumb rubber